 Extruded Polystyrene (XPS) foam board is similar to Polyiso but with three major differences.

-- Lower R-Value: At an R-Value of 5.0, XPS foam board is slightly less insulative than their Polyiso counterpart.
+- Lower R-Value – At an R-Value of 5.0, XPS foam board is slightly less insulative than its Polyiso counterpart.

 XPS Foam Board Stats

-Toxicity: Non-toxic.
-But HFCs are released into the atmosphere during manufacturing.
+- Toxicity: Non-toxic.
+However, HFCs are released into the atmosphere during manufacturing.

 Spray Foam (Closed Cell)